KirstinLyon/kickout/README.md

 **Data Loading**: Easily load trampoline competition data from CSV files.

 **Data Processing:** Clean and process the data to make it ready for analysis.

-**Analysis Tools:** Provides functions to analyze competition data and generate insights.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## License